 - tell your doctor and pharmacist if you are allergic to osimertinib, any other medications, or any of the ingredients in the osimertinib tablet.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death); an irregular heartbeat; heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body); higher or lower than normal levels of sodium, potassium, calcium, or magnesium in your blood; other lung conditions; or kidney or liver disease.
+- tell your doctor if you have or have ever had long QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death); an irregular heartbeat; heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body); higher or lower than normal levels of sodium, potassium, calcium, or magnesium in your blood; eye problems; or other lung conditions.

 - you should know that osimertinib may decrease fertility in men and women.
 However, you should not assume that you or your partner cannot become pregnant.
 Tell your doctor if you are pregnant, or plan to become pregnant.
 You will need to take a pregnancy test before starting treatment and should not become pregnant while you are taking osimertinib.
 Use effective birth control during your treatment with osimertinib, and for 6 weeks after your final dose.
 If you are a male and your partner can become pregnant, you should use effective birth control during your treatment and for 4 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you or your partner become pregnant while taking osimertinib, call your doctor immediately.
 Osimertinib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment and for 2 weeks after your final dose.